CVRL/AI-Guidance/README.md

 ## Obtaining the Data
 <p>
-A copy of the dataset offered by the authors with the paper can be requested at <a href="https://cvrl.nd.edu/projects/data/">the CVRL webpage</a>.
+A copy of the dataset offered by the authors with the paper can be requested at <a href="https://cvrl.nd.edu/projects/data/#und-aaai-2023">the CVRL webpage</a>.
+The name of the collection used for this work is "UND AAAI 2023".
 </p>

 ## Method Used